 Starting from our Autumn Winter 19 collection, we strive to source leather of New Zealand origin for all leather garments.
 Our justification is that the country is among the frontrunners on regulations when it comes to animal welfare and animal rights.
 More information will follow, once the collection is delivered later this year.

 We are in the process of improving our packaging practices.
 At present day we are in the process of phasing in recycled poly bags and care labels made out of recycled polyester.

 Wherever it is possible we always aim for the most sustainable freight option.
 In most cases, this means replacing air transport with sea or railway cargo, for a reduction in carbon dioxide emissions.

 2.5.
 Gender Equality

-For two consecutive years, we have collaborated with Amnesty International (Denmark) to raise awareness on the severe reality, many LGBTI persons face in certain parts of the world.
+For three consecutive years, we have collaborated with Amnesty International (Denmark) to raise awareness on the severe reality, many LGBTI persons face in certain parts of the world.
 We believe that everyone is born equal, and no one deserves to be threatened, harassed or persecuted for their identity.
 We will continue to raise awareness and make our contribution in securing gender equality.

 Read about our ‘Love Is Not A Crime’ initiative